breandan/breandan.github.io/_drafts/2016-12-24-traveling-tales.md

 From Geneva, we took a train to Visp, and up to Zermatt via a special railway that clings to the moutain, between cliffside dwellings perched on dubious-looking foundations.
 Out of an abundance of caution, we avoided a similar funicular excursion just a few days earlier, due to [large earthquake](https://en.wikipedia.org/wiki/August_2016_Central_Italy_earthquake) that had recently struck central Italy.

-The town of Zermatt is only accessible by train, which is a good thing, because we had no other way to get up there.
+The town of Zermatt is only accessible by train, which is a good thing, because we had no other way of getting up there.
 However this means it is inaccessible when there are slides or avalanches.
 Fortunately, there were no recent slides or avalanches, and we arrived without incident.
 Stayed at the [Best Western](http://www.alpenresort.com/en/welcome/) (a great chain in Switzerland) and watched the sun set over the peak of the Matterhorn.

 The next morning, we left bright and early on the [Glacier Express](https://en.wikipedia.org/wiki/Glacier_Express), the slowest high speed train in the world.
-Scenic waypoints are narrated in dulcet sing-song, like a person reading children’s fairy tale, in English, German, Italian, French and possibly Romansh.
+Scenic waypoints are narrated in dulcet sing-song, like a person reading a children’s fairy tale, in English, German, Italian, French and possibly Romansh.
 We passed through steep mountain passes, sweeping valleys, and trestles over deep gorges.

 Arriving in St. Moritz later that afternoon, we hauled our bags a kilometer uphill into a [hotel above a pizza shop](http://www.arte-stmoritz.ch/), sauntered by the lake while people maneuvered small sailboats, and watched tuxedo-clad chaps [jump horses](http://www.csistmoritz.ch/) over fences in the late summer sunshine.
 It was all spectacularly European.
 St. Moritz is very extravagant, dripping with fur, fast cars and grand old hotels.